Top 10 Conveyor Belt Deicers for Aggregate & Quarry Plants

 Before selecting a product, evaluate your specific cold-weather conditions rather than defaulting to whichever deicer is cheapest or most familiar.
 Key factors to assess:

-- Minimum ambient temperature at your site (some products lose effectiveness above -20°F)
+• Minimum ambient temperature at your site, since some products lose effectiveness below their rated operating range

-Contact the DirectChem team to discuss your plant's winter freeze control needs:
+Contact the Zircon Industries team to discuss your plant's winter freeze control needs:

 Frequently Asked Questions